vaishnav-idk/java_udemy_study/README.md

-File tp study java from udemy course that i have purchased
+File to study java from udemy course that i have purchased